 The blade has been ground in two angles, so it will also smoothly cut through wood, and will not unnecessarily damage the plant.
 Due to the unique shape of the hollow ground blade the sap flows away from the blade, and the blades will not come apart.

 The blades can very easily be sharpened with the Okatsune whetstone (Okatsune 412).
-Okatsune offers with the 213 also Ikebana scissors for the Sogetsu style, and with the 222 also scissors for the Koryu style.
+Okatsune offers with the 213 also Ikebana scissors for the Sogetsu style.

 Total length: 167 mm